StreetSupport/gmhan/content/about/_index.md

 whatIs:
   body: >-
-    The Greater Manchester Homeless Action Network (GMHAN) is a network for everyone working to end homelessness in Greater Manchester.
+    The Greater Manchester Homeless Action Network (GMHAN) is a network for everyone working to end homelessness in all 10 boroughs of Greater Manchester.
 The Network brings together all the different sectors and specialisms involved in this ambition, so we can work together towards a common cause.

-    We do this through large scale **events** every 3 months aimed at co-designing Greater Manchester's homelessness **policy** and showcasing **best practice.** We also have an Advisory Board to work on topics raised in between events and promote the Network's voice on the GM Homelessness Programme Board (which is where decisions are made).
+    We do this through large scale **events** every 3 months aimed at co-designing Greater Manchester's homelessness **policy** and showcasing **best practice.** We have three task groups which work on topics raised in between events and promote the Network's voice on the GM Homelessness Programme Board (which is where decisions are made).

     The Network is cross sector, including representatives from all ten Greater Manchester boroughs.
 Most importantly, it operated on the basis of 'community development' and co-production*, bringing people together to work side by side rather than alone or in hierarchies.

-    Information flows from the Network events through the Advisory Board to the Programme Board and operational teams delivering services or interventions.
+    Information flows from the Network events through the Task Groups to the Programme Board and operational teams delivering services or interventions.
 It also comes back the other way in a continual feedback loop.
   heading: What is the GMHAN?
 howWorks:
   body: >-